Should You Shave Your Pet For Summer?

 Photo credit: Buzzfeed

-If your cat lives primarily indoors in the air conditioning, she will not need to be shaved to stay cool.
-If your cat is indoor-outdoor or if she does not primarily live in the air conditioning, watch for signs of overheating.
+If your cat lives primarily indoors in the air conditioning, they will not need to be shaved to stay cool.
+If your cat is indoor-outdoor or if they do not primarily live in the air conditioning, watch for signs of overheating.
 If your cat pants or seems distressed by the heat, a trim may be in order.